vikasBgowda/vikasBgowda/README.md

 - 👋 Hi, I’m @vikas
-- 👀 I’m interested in Solving problems and add values using code.
+- 👀 I’m interested in Solving problems and add value using code.
 - 📫 How to reach me vikasgowda468@gmail.com

 <!---